peiyaoh/export_delicious_public_posts/README.md

 version 0.0.1.

 ## Acquire Dependency
+Note: The script will be executed on top of the [Node.js](https://nodejs.org/) environment.
+If you have not installed Node.js and npm, please install Node.js first.
+NPM is a package manager that comes with Node.js installation.

+After the installation, you can execute the following command in the project folder.
 ```
 npm install
 ```

 ## Before Running

 Before running the script, you need to set the following parameters